top of page

 A pungent, grey foliaged shrub from Cyprus and the Middle East with hairy leaves and candy white and pink flowers in late winter and early spring.
 Very drought tolerant once established.
 Sown in autumn, it will germinate and grow fast.

-Salvia dorrii 5€/20seeds
+Salvia dorrii 5€/20seeds SOLD OUT

 A small shrub from the deserts of western US.
 Heavily branched and covered with small silver leaves that provide the perfect backgroud for the spring azure flowers arranged in tight whorls on short stems.
 Give it ruthless heat and cold, just don't give it much water.